 These are caused by harmless vinegar bacteria, aptly named the mother of vinegar.

 How To Store Balsamic Vinegar

-If you’re going to be making sauces or marinades with your balsamic vinegar, we recommend putting it in a cupboard or pantry, or any other dark and cool place, away from heat and humidity.
+If you’re going to be making sauces or marinades with your balsamic vinegar, we recommend putting it in a cupboard or pantry, or any other dark and cool place away from heat and humidity.

 Treat heat and humidity as your balsamic vinegar’s natural sworn enemy.
-Not only will they disrupt your vinegar’s natural flavor, they can also encourage mold growth.
+Not only will they disrupt your vinegar’s natural flavor, but they can also encourage mold growth.

 Otherwise, putting your balsamic vinegar in the fridge may be beneficial, especially if you mainly use it as a salad dressing and want to keep it chilled.

 If you’re ever in doubt, you can’t go wrong with simply putting your balsamic vinegar in the refrigerator.
 A cool temperature will allow your balsamic vinegar to maintain its texture and delicious taste.

 How Long Balsamic Vinegar Lasts